|

 Richard Holbrook; former Sen. Gary Hart (Colo.); former Rep. Lee Hamilton

 (Ind.); former U.N.
 Ambassador Donald McHenry; and lawyer Ted Sorenson.
+Every one of these distinguished

 personages is a shill for the "one world" New World Order